Upgrade to Coveo for Sitecore Hive Framework: FAQ

 Here is a list of some advantages:

-New features of the new framework will not be ported to the legacy framework.
+New features of the new framework won’t be ported to the legacy framework.
 Only critical bug fixes will be applied to the old framework.

 What If I Want to Upgrade?

-The Legacy components are not compatible with the new framework, so you need to start your search interface over.
+The Legacy components aren’t compatible with the new framework, so you need to start your search interface over.

 It takes some work to create a search interface that looks like your older search interface, but you will end up with reusable and easier to maintain components.

 Coveo for Sitecore no longer bundles jQuery with the new UI.

 You can still use jQuery, but the package doesn’t provide an initialization call like this anymore:

 This allows having many search Interfaces that have no chances of interfering with each other.

 For more information on the new components, see Coveo Hive Renderings Reference Documentation.